-Awarding the Contemporary Arts LEVEL 3 SUBSIDIARY DIPLOMA FOR MUSIC PRACTITIONERS

-Minimum Entry Grades: GCSE or equivalents 5 A- C or BTEC Level 2 Pass and above Desirable Entry Grades: GCSE or equivalents 5 A- C including English and Maths, or BTEC Level 2 Merit and above.
+EVEL 3 SUBSIDIARY DIPLOMA FOR MUSIC PRACTITIONERS Minimum Entry Grades: GCSE or equivalents 5 A-C or BTEC Level 2 Pass and above Desirable Entry Grades: 5 A-C including English and Maths, GCSE or equivalents or BTEC Level 2 Merit and above.
 The Level 3 subsidiary Diploma for Music Practitioners aims to provide learners with the skills needed to progress straight into the music industry or to progress to a wide range of higher education courses such as popular music, music technology, sound engineering, and business degrees.

-Through this course you can choose to specialize in one of four pathways:

-Performance

-Through this pathway pupils will demonstrate the ability to perform effectively on their instrument, choose repertoire, perform live, understand contextual issues relating to music style audience and the music industry and understand relevant aspects of music technology.
+Through this course you can choose to specialize in one of four pathways: Performance Through this pathway pupils will demonstrate the ability to perform effectively on their instrument, choose repertoire, perform live, understand contextual issues relating to music style audience and the music industry and understand relevant aspects of music technology.
+Technology Through this pathway pupils will demonstrate sound and recording skills, mixing and mastering skills, sequencing and production skills, live sound skills and an understanding of contextual issues relating to music technology.

-Technology

-Through this pathway pupils will demonstrate sound and recording skills, mixing and mastering skills, sequencing and production skills, live sound skills and an understanding of contextual issues relating to music technology.

 Business

 Through the business pathway pupils will demonstrate sound business and financial skills, marketing skills, understanding of music contracts, media communication skills, freelance practise and event management skills.

 Composition

 Through the composition pathway pupils will compose and arrange music, initiate and develop repertoire, use computers and sequencing and recording software/ hardware and demonstrate and understand contextual issues relating to music style, audience and the music industry.

 Although pupils will complete their core unit in their chosen specialist area, they will have the freedom to choose to complete a minimum of two other units per year in any of the four areas listed above.

 For further information see: Mrs C Evans

 christine.evans@welshpool-hs.powys.sch.uk

 DRAMA & THEATRE STUDIES WJEC

-Minimum Entry Grades: GCSE C in Drama and/or C in English Desirable Entry Grades: GCSE B in Drama and/or B in English
+Minimum Entry Grades: GCSE C in Drama and/or C in English

+Desirable Entry Grades: GCSE B in Drama and/or B in English

+'AS'

 Unit 1: Theatre Workshop 24%

 Candidates will create, develop and perform a piece of theatre based on an extract from a text.

 Candidates will also produce a log and evaluation of their work.

 This work is internally assessed.

 Unit 2: Text in Theatre 16%

 1 hour 30mins

+Written Paper

-Candidates will answer a series of questions based on the Greek tragedy play, Medea.
+Candidates will answer a series of questions based on the play 'A Doll's House'.

+'A2'

 Unit 3: Text in Action 36%

 Candidates will perform a scene from a scripted play and a devised piece of their own writing, based on a given theme.

 Candidates will write a process evaluation report on the development and performance of both pieces.

 Unit 4: Text in performance 24%

 2 hours 30mins

+Written paper

-Candidates will answer questions based on two different play texts.
+Candidates will answer questions based on two different play texts, which are 'One Man, Two Guvnors' and 'The Curious Incident'.

 DRAMA & THEATRE STUDIES WJEC

 PROGESSION

 AS and A level subject Theatre Studies combines well with a whole range of subjects.

 English Literature, Art, History and Psychology are, perhaps, the most obvious partners.
 The course enables students to progress to university, to drama colleges or to employment, and it offers the way to careers that require excellent communication and inter-personal skills.

-For further information see: Miss Amy Fletcher
+For further information see: Miss A Fletcher

+BUSINESS BTEC LEVEL 3 EXTENDED CERTIFICATE